Personal Budgets and Direct Payments

 Age UK offer information and advice on personal budgets.

 The Independent Age website provides a leaflet called Home Care: using a direct payment or a personal budget (guide no 23).

 MIND provide a guide to personal budgets, with information about what you can do to get support.

 Mencap provide a information leaflet on Direct Payments

 The Mental Health Foundation have produced several videos on the benefits of self-directed support, including for people with dementia.

 SENSE provide advice and suggestions on how personal budgets can benefit people with duel sensory impairments (being blind and deaf).

-Disability Rights UK provide a factsheet on personal budgets.
+Disability Rights UK provide a factsheets on personal budgets and independent living.

 In Control have produced a work book called In The Driving Seat which will help you to ensure that your support plan covers all of the important issues and gives you as much control over your life as possible.